utkarsh2102/tpm2-tss/INSTALL.md

 * C library development libraries and header files
 * pkg-config
 * doxygen
-* OpenSSL development libraries and header files, or optionally libgcrypt
+* OpenSSL development libraries and header files
 * libcurl development libraries

-* Please note that with FAPI enabled, the only option for the crypto backend is OpenSSL.
-If only ESAPI is enabled it can work with either openSSL or libgrcypt, however libgcrypt-dev is required as a dependency for the configure script because it uses the AM_PATH_LIBGCRYPT macro.
-  See https://github.com/tpm2-software/tpm2-tss/issues/1365 for more info.

 The following are dependencies only required when building test suites.
 * Integration test suite (see ./configure option --enable-integration):